-Visitors have more options than ever in Lower Manhattan, where the reenvisioned Seaport District NYC has welcomed Pier 17, with its long-awaited rooftop entertainment space that will host some incredible concerts this summer and throughout the rest of the year.
+Visitors have more options than ever in Lower Manhattan, where the reenvisioned Seaport District NYC has welcomed Pier 17, with its long-awaited rooftop entertainment space.
+The new venue will host some incredible concerts through the fall—and there are even more developments coming to the neighborhood soon.

 Courtesy, Howard Huges Group